cosmogod18/rabbit/README.md

 #  RabbitMQ Task
-## Tests was made with clean Debian GNU/Linux 11 (bullseye) installation and ansible 2.9.6.
+## Test was made with clean Debian GNU/Linux 11 (bullseye) installation and ansible 2.9.6.